ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 * add IANA registry for disposition values (Issue #64/PR#71)
 * add CBOR encoding, data model, and depth restrictions section (Issue #76/PR#79)
 * removed the maximum length of MIMI content extensions

+## Changes between draft-ietf-mimi-content-08 and draft-ietf-mimi-content-09

+* update and fix references; add reference to MIMI room policy
+* make clear that MIMI content could be used without MLS or the rest of MIMI
+* speak about how MIMI content fits with MIMI generally instead of referring to WG charter
+* give correct reference to mimi: URLs; move mention to im: URIs later
+* clarify that the URI lengths in the Message ID calculation algorithm are in octets, not characters
+* refer to the salt_base_secret instead of the franking_base_secret
+* remove a TODO related to lastSeen, which was long ago removed
+* fix some typos